aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

     :align: center

-The composite pear-arrow is black because when your object is destroyed, so is the object that it has built within it.
+The composite arrow is black because when your object is destroyed, so is the object that it has built within it.

 .. image:: _static/arrow_pear_2.svg
     :target: _static/arrow_pear_2.pdf